seddonym/seddonym.github.io/_posts/2019-07-01-dependency-inversion-techniques.md

 ``json.dumps``, which serializes a Python object to a JSON string, allows you to pass in a custom encoder class, if the default encoding doesn't support what you're trying to serialize.

-Even if you don't need dependencies to change, dependency injection is also a good technique if you want a really simple way of overriding dependencies, and don't want the extra machinery of configuration.
+Even if you don't need dependencies to change, dependency injection is a good technique if you want a really simple way of overriding dependencies, and don't want the extra machinery of configuration.

 However, if you are having to inject the same dependency a lot, you might find your code becomes rather unwieldy and